OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/DOC.md

 This section will show you how to create an API key that you can use to make requests to the tool.
 The first step is to click [on this link ](https://console.cloud.google.com/), which will take you to the Google Console platform.
-If you are already connected to your account you might see this
+If you are already connected to your account you might see this:

 ![google_console_first_view](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/3ca201d8-cc49-4461-b80a-33ddd737340f)